Emergency Messenger

 9. Enter the template name and click OK.
 The template is saved and available for selection within the Template field.

-Recipient details are not be saved with a template and must be manually selected each time the template is used.
+Recipient details are not saved with a template and must be manually selected each time the template is used.

 Send Emergency Messages